DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I completed the initial stage of my Bookmarker App, which I plan to expand so as to include several new features.
 I also want to change the style and test different solutions.

 **Thoughts:** Thanks to the tutorial I followed on Youtube, I got to know localStorage (and JSON), and how to use it properly to build a simple app.
 It's an interesting topic.

+### Day 81: 2018 May 31st

+**Today's Progress**: I've started reading "Eloquent JavaScript", and I intend to complete all the exercises present in the book.
+I also kept on going with Promises in JS, and I learned how to chain them.

+**Thoughts:** I plan to resume studying intensively, committing every day for at least 6 hours per day.